MizaGBF/GBFSB/readme.md

 A python script to parse Granblue Animation files and make Sprite sheets from them.

 # Disclamer
-- This is an old project.
+- This is an old project (5 years old).
 - Multiple versions of this project exist(ed), used as plugins for other projects.
 - It used to be obfuscated.
 - It was made to not use any external libraries (beside a HTTP client), so it's quite slow at making all the matrix transformations.
-- Improvement

 To sum it up:
 What's presented here is condensed/best-of version, for educational and archival purpose.